hashicorp/consul/website/source/docs/faq.html.markdown

 ## Q: Are failed nodes ever removed?

-To prevent an accumulation of dead nodes, Consul will automatically reap failed nodes out of the catalog as well.
+To prevent an accumulation of dead nodes, Consul will automatically reap failed nodes out of the catalog.
 This is currently done on a non-configurable interval of 72 hours.
 Reaping is similar to leaving, causing all associated services to be deregistered.